carlosloslas/PyVortexInfoVisualisation/README.md

 ### Introduction

 ### Code elements
-1. Velocity field generation
+1. Velocity field generation.
+Functions which calculate and display the velocity field induced by one or more vortex rings.

-2. Image writing
+2.VTK image writing.
+Functions that take the generated velocity field and translate it to a binary VTK image using the package 'tvtk' package.

-3. Image reading
+3. Image reading.
+Using the 'vtk' package to read the binary image where the field is stored.

-4. Vortical field information extraction and visualisation
+4. Vortical field information extraction and visualisation.
+Combining the lambda 2 vortex core definition, linear algebra, and vortex properties, to firstly locate the vortex core and subsequently extract the circulation from the field.

 ### Results obtained